googleworkspace/google-chat-samples/python/auth-app/README.md

      **Google Chat API** page, enter the URL for the deployed version of the app into the **Bot URL** text box.

-## Interact with the bot
+## Interact with the app

-Either add and @mention the app in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the app.

-When first messaged or added to a space, the app will respond with a private rqeuest to configure the bot.
+When first messaged or added to a space, the app will respond with a private rqeuest to configure the app.
 Follow the link to authorize access to your profile data.
 Subsequent messages will display a card with your profile.

-To deauthorize the bot, message "logout" to the bot.
+To deauthorize the app, message "logout" to the app.

 ## Run the sample locally

 Note: Follow the steps for deployment and configuring the app for Google Chat before running locally.

-  1. Create a service account for the bot, as documented [here](https://developers.google.com/chat/api/guides/auth/service-accounts).
+  1. Create a service account for the app, as documented [here](https://developers.google.com/chat/api/guides/auth/service-accounts).
      Save the private key in a `service-acct.json` file in the working directory.
   1. Start a virtual environment